 Even if you have valid reasons not to list your rates, there are ways to eliminate this uncertainty without selling yourself short or revealing your secrets to the competition.

-If it’s a service with a clear scope (for example, a one-hour consultation) consider clearly stating your fees.
+If it’s a service with a clear scope (for example, a one-hour consulting session) consider clearly stating your fees.

 Otherwise, provide some guidelines on how you determine your fees so that your prospects have an idea whether it’s in their budget.
 You can also list your fees for a basic services package (I love how Lorrie Hartshorn does it with her Simple Website Copywriting Package).

 Preface your fees with “starts at” to leave room for yourself to adjust the quote if necessary.